upperlinecode/cssi_102/day11/day11.md

 ## Stepped Solution

+1. Share the link to the <a href="https://to-do-list-2a702.web.app/">final project</a> with students.
+Give them some time to navigate through the app and test out its features.
+Ask students to identify the core functionality of the app and think specifically about what we would need to build to implement this functionality.
+Be sure to name that in addition to a user facing front-end, the key features that we'll need to build are:
+    - An authentication flow
+    - A database to store user-generated data
+    - The ability to retreive data from our database, manipulate it, and return output to the user
+    - A means of updating and deleting data.
+Let student's know that we'll be tackling these items over the next three days, starting with implementing the ability to sign-in users and generate new data in our database.

-1. Have students create a new project in the Firebase console and initialize Firebase in their `firebaseNotes` repository.
+2. Have students create a new project in the Firebase console and initialize Firebase in their `firebaseNotes` repository.
 Challenge students to complete these steps on their own, and support them as they navigate the steps.

-2. In order for Firebase Authentication to work, students will need to enable Google Sign-In in the Firebase console (Authentication > Sign-In Method > Enable Google Sign-In).
+3. In order for Firebase Authentication to work, students will need to enable Google Sign-In in the Firebase console (Authentication > Sign-In Method > Enable Google Sign-In).

-3. Students should run the following commands in their terminal.
+4. Students should run the following commands in their terminal.
 ```bash
 $ npm install -g firebase-tools
 $ firebase login